bescott9944/My-LeftWm--SpectrWM-Dot-Build-Files/README.md

  ---------------------------------------------------------------------

+## What is Hal
+Hal-9000-info.sh is a script that will produce a output in the terminal.
+Hal will also produce a file in the /home/username folder with the extension of system name.stats (ie Stargazer-PeP10.stat) That way with the information being in a text file you will always have a hard copy.
+Sure you can run the script as many times as you want as it will also be time stamped when the script was ran!

+NOTE: The System-name.stat (ie Stargazer-PeP10.stat) will be over written every time the script is ran, so with that in mind if you want to keep a running total of changes you will have to save the .stat file in you /home/user-name folder to another folder of rename the .stat to something else!
+You will have to know how to do this as it is beyond the scope of the script or this document....
 ## A Few Words about Hal
 Hal started out as MyStat.sh with v.0.3 Beta on 04/12/2019.
 MyStats.sh started out as a need to get some system information for a issue I was having with